LysTech/lys/README.md

 scene.add(mesh).add(segmentation).format(segmentation, opacity=0.02).show()
 ```

-Notice the use of `.format()`, this is a general method for styling (see the [Visualization](#visualization) section of this documentation for details) which we use here to reduce the opacity of the segmentation so that the mesh is visible underneath.
+Notice the use of `.format()`, this is a general method for styling (see [Visualization](#visualization) for details) which we use here to reduce the opacity of the segmentation so that the mesh is visible underneath.

 Then you may want to do some processing.
 In this codebase we distinguish pre-processing from processing in the following manner: pre-processing means turning raw files (e.g. `.snirf`) into numpy arrays, and processing means stuff like bandpass filtering.
 We consider reconstruction a form of processing.